tymyrddin/red-bo/source/docs/prep/overflow1.md

 !mona findmsp -distance 2000
 ```

-This should open the Log window but if it doesn’t then open it manually and look for the following entry in the output.
+This should open the Log window.
+If it does not then open it manually and look for the following entry in the output.

 ```text
 EIP contains normal pattern : ... (offset 1978)